 "A old man I knew, Guy Mitchell, used to be a Professor back in Arkansas, once told me a story about a mule sitting equal distance between two bales of hay.
 He said that damn fool mule couldn't make his mind up which bale to eat and starved to death.
 There's only one way to go, Son.
 Forward.
 And because life is hard on your ass trying to run you down you gotta move fast, so you got no time to sit cry in your fucking beer."

 He looked out the window as the town he had lived in for over sixty years flew by like the moving back drops in the old Western movies he loved so much.
 After a minute, he turned back and looked me in the eyes.
 He wore thick lenses, and they magnified his eyes so that I could see that his bottom lids were damning the flow of the only water I had ever seen in those eyes.

 "You can't live life the way I"ve done and just up and start feeling guilty or ashamed.
 It wouldn't be honest.
 My old man use to beat my ass every day.
-Right up till the time I could take his belt away and turn the tables on him.
-The way I see things, I only have two regrets."
+Right up till the time I took his belt away and turn the tables on him.
+The way I see things, I only have two regrets anyway."

 Pop stopped mid thought.
 I waited and waited and the answer didn't seem to be forthcoming.
 "And?"

 He then gave me the saddest look I had ever seen, "I regret in taking the pretty offa your mama.
 She was the prettiest girl in this county at one time. . . . . .then she had the bad judgement to take up with me."
 He chuckled sadly, "I used to parade her up and down this very street like I was toting peacocks."

 With that, he grew silent and turned and looked back out the window.
 I could tell though that what he was seeing in his head sure wasn't really out there now.